An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Related Work

 \subsection{Supervised - Image-level classification}

 This class of approaches aims to bypass the classification at the voxel level, thereby reducing the required computational cost.
 They are based on training supervised models that require both high and low-quality images and predict the quality scores using a set of scored images labelled by experts.
 For example,~\citep{bottani2021automatic} developed a supervised method based on CNN to compute quality scores.
 To train and validate the model, they asked trained raters to annotate the images following a visual pre-defined QC protocol.
 Similarly, in~\citep{ma2020diagnostic} they proposed to use several supervised CNN-based frameworks capable of assessing medical image quality and detecting if an image can be used for diagnostic purposes.
 In particular, they visualised activation maps from different classes to investigate discriminating image features learned by the model.
+In a similar vein,~\citep{graham2018supervised} conducted a study that introduced a CNN-based approach for reducing the reliance on manual labelling in a supervised setting.
+The approach utilized simulated data for training and a small amount of labelled data for calibration and was demonstrated to be effective in detecting severe movement artefacts in diffusion MRI.